fmerg/pymerkle/docs/storage.rst

         def _encode_leaf(self, entry):
-            # Customize the binary format of entries
+            # Define the binary format of the entry so that it can be hashed
             ...

-        def _store_leaf(self, entry, blob, value):
+        def _store_leaf(self, entry, value):
-            # Store entry along with its binary format and hash value
+            # Store entry along with its hash value
             ...